Thomas of Argos

 Thomas of Argos (Θωμάς εξ Άργους in the primary source) was the captain of a battalion of Greek stratioti who served as mercenaries with the English army during Henry VIII's wars against the Scots.
-Some details about Thomas’s action are recorded by his contemporary Nikandros Noukios, who followed as a non-combatant the English invasion of Scotland in 1545 and the expedition to Boulogne in 1546.
-A part of Noukios’ manuscript (originally in Greek) was published in English in 1841.
+Some details about Thomas' action are recorded by his contemporary Nikandros Noukios, who followed as a non-combatant the English invasion of Scotland in 1545 and the expedition to Boulogne in 1546.
+A part of Noukios' manuscript (originally in Greek) was published in English in 1841.
 A consequent part of the original manuscript, continuing the narration about Thomas, was published by the Greek historian Andreas Moustoxydes.